openwrt/asu/blog/blog1.md

 The main idea is to provide a simple function within the web interface to automatically download a custom sysupgrade-image with all currently installed packages preinstalled.
 An opt-in option would check for new releases and notify via luci(-ng)[^luci][^lucing] or command line.

+This approach would also help to upgrade a router without full computer hardware.
+The web interface can be accessed from mobile phones and as no complicated image downloading is required all users can perform sysupgrades on their own.

+Distributions like LibreMesh may have a more frequent package release cycle and devices may don't offer `opkg`[^opkg] due to limited flash storage.
+The simple sysupgrade approach could be used as a `opkg` replacement for these special cases and keep devices up to date.

-# How does it work?
+## How does it work?

 The web interface will have a new menu entry called "Attended Upgrade".
 The page send the currently installed release to the server and checks it response.
 If an upgrade is available a notification will be shown.
 A click on the download button sends a request to the server and downloads the image.
 Another click uses the sysupgrade mechanism and installs the image.
 After reboot the system should run as excepted with all before installed packages included.

 This project will implement an "image as a service" server side which provides custom build images depending on installed packages.
 A JSON API will enable routers to send requests for custom images.
 Build images will be stored and reused for other requests with the same package selection and device model.
-A scheduling system will manage all builds and save the server from overload.
-Created images will be stored by a priority queue system so most requested combination are always in cache.
+A simple FIFO queue will manage all builds requests.
+Created images will be stored by priority queue system so most requested combination are always in cache.

 ## Challenges